PanCakeConnaisseur/user_backend_sql_raw/README.md

  high load for the server when they are run through hashing functions.
 - The username during user creation (`create_user`) and the display name (`set_display_name`) are not limited in length.
 You should limit this on the db layer.

+## Troubleshooting
+- This app has no UI, therefore all error output is written to Nextcloud's log (*/var/www/data/nextcloud.log* or */var/log/syslog*).
+- There are no semantic checks for the SQL queries.
+As soon as a query string is not empty the app assumes that it is a query and executes it.
+It's likely that you will have typos in your SQL queries.
+Check the log to find out if and why SQL queries fail.
+- This app also logs non-SQL configuration errors, e.g. missing db name.